aaronphillips7493/CLAW/README.md

 		snakemake --profile profiles/slurm --use-conda --keep-going

 	#note: profiles/slurm may not be appropriate for your PC.
-If this is the case run CLAW with the following, adjusting the number of cores available to CLAW accordingly:
+If this is the case, please run CLAW after specifying your profile (slurm, pbs, or local).

-		snakemake --cores 4 --use-conda --keep-going

 This test should complete with no errors, and should generate a rotated choloroplast fasta file ("chloro_assembly/{sample}~{assembler}\_chloroplast.fasta") derived from Flye and/or Unicycler.
 If outside network access is problematic, run downloadReference.sh to download the reference genome.
 Alternatively, download your reference genome of interest manually and save it into the directory